Hambrook/Syn/README.md

 Syn is fully extendable via plugins so you can add your own actions and flags.

+Built in Bash with **zero** dependencies.
+No PHP, NPM or *anything* else.

 By Rick Hambrook (rick@rickhambrook.com)

 ----
 ## Platforms

 Syn was built for Bash on Linux.
-It should also work in Bash on Mac and Windows 10 Anniversary Edition (though this has not been tested).
+It should also work in Bash on Mac and Windows 10 with Windows Subsystem for Linux (though this has not been tested).

 ----
 ## Installation